 Give these five effective knee strengthening exercises that you can do at home a try.
 These knee strengthening exercises will help you prevent knee pain and knee injuries.
-Give these exercises a go and let us know how it helped you.
+Give these exercises a go and let us know how they helped you.

 CLICK HERE to watch the YouTube video.

-I had Jenna to demonstrate the exercises.
+I had Jenna demonstrate the exercises.

 #1 – Rolling Out the Quads

 Use a foam roller.
 Place it on the floor, and then lie down on it.
 Roll from above the knees and keep rolling through the quads to below the hips.

 Rolling Out the Quads